Hotter, higher seas to worsen extreme floods without 'urgent and ambitious' action, United Nations warns | The China Post

 Melting ice in mountains and the Arctic has mostly had negative impacts on people’s health, livelihoods, and even their ability to eat and drink, the report says.
 The risk of disaster to human settlements is expected to rise, as people and buildings become more exposed to hazards such as floods and avalanches.

 The loss of fish, as oceans acidify, could threaten the diets of hundreds of millions of people — many of whom already struggle to feed themselves.
-Fish make up 17 percent of the animal protein we eat, according to the UN’s Food and Agriculture Organization.
+Fish make up 17% of the animal protein we eat, according to the UN’s Food and Agriculture Organization.

 Some indigenous people in mountains will see their water sources dry up.